heiner/dylaniki/Saved_(Album).md

 and

-I’ll always be right by your side — I’ve got
+I'll always be right by your side — I've got

 `   a covenant too.`

 work well with or without God in the equation.

 This leaves the two real gems. <strong>“What Can I Do For You”</strong>
-gives us Dylan’s best harmonica solos ever — for once captured better on an official album than in any live rendition, at least among the ones I’ve heard.
+gives us Dylan's best harmonica solos ever — for once captured better on an official album than in any live rendition, at least among the ones I've heard.
 It is inventive, it is raw, and it is fragile, all at the same time.
-(It may be an inappropriate kind of metaphor for this particular album, but there’s good sex in those two solos.)
+(It may be an inappropriate kind of metaphor for this particular album, but there's good sex in those two solos.)
 The sound of the mix in general strikes me as a bit on the hard side, but the harp sound is unsurpassed.

-And last but not least, and the opener, <strong>“A Satisfied Mind”</strong>, which in my book is one of Dylan’s crowning achievements as a singer.
-It’s not powerful, it’s not showy, at times he breaks like a little girl, but there is an intimacy in the delivery which gives the message credibility and urgency.
+And last but not least, and the opener, <strong>“A Satisfied Mind”</strong>, which in my book is one of Dylan's crowning achievements as a singer.
+It's not powerful, it's not showy, at times he breaks like a little girl, but there is an intimacy in the delivery which gives the message credibility and urgency.
 The interaction with the backing singers is exquisite all the way through, and although my mental image